Hamilton Halton Construction Association Ontario Architecture

 The Dundas region came under the control of the British in 1759 after the fall of Quebec.
 Shortly thereafter, Loyalists started to arrive and colonize the area as "authorized squatters".
 They were encouraged to develop parcels of the unsurveyed land with the understanding that they would receive grants for the land when the surveys were completed.

-The first settler was the Widow Morden who began a homestead on a creek leading into Lake Ontario which is now known as Cootes Paradise.
+The first settler was the Widow Morden who began a homestead on a creek leading into a marsh at the western most end of Lake Ontario which is now known as Cootes Paradise.
 Many homesteads were built in Dundas, Hamilton and, later, Toronto on similar creeks as land access was much more difficult than water access.
 The original travel routes for the early settlers, not surprisingly, were mapped out along the Indian portage routes.

 Lieutenant-Governor Simcoe arrived in Upper Canada in 1792 with ambitious plans for organizing the new province into a strong British colony that would provide a lawful and prosperous society in contrast to the rebellious Americans.
 The Dundas Valley was placed in the Home District, one of many district created in Ontario, as an important link in the planned inland defense system to be created by connecting Lake Simcoe, London, Kingston and York (Toronto).
 The proposed settlements were designed to maintain the ordered society of England with a strong aristocracy and a prevalent Anglican Church.
 The early architecture reflects this attitude.
 Simcoe's town plan, a rigid rectilinear grid ignoring both the escarpment and Spencer Creek, was disregarded by the settlers who instead made use of the water power and the protection of the "mountain."
 The first main road on the survey, however, was built according to plan linking Burlington Bay and London.
 It was called Dundas Street, but was more popularly known as the Governor's Road.
 A small stone building located on Dundas Street at Main Street survives from this era.